“Global & Local ~ Creating New Social Values for Sustainable Community“

-WISE in Usa is specially organized by JSIE to provide opportunity to individuals for shaping ideas into actionable project plans.
+WISE Youth Global is specially organized by JSIE to provide opportunity to individuals for shaping ideas into actionable project plans.
 We have great chances to create new social values by turning challenges into (social) business ideas.
 JSIE will provide opportunities to shape such ideas into plans through three-day workshop and to learn leadership styles through group works to bring younger generations in action.
 JSIE particularly focuses on the following points:

 - Ability to Identify and define problem(s)